 Continuous positive airway pressure, oral appliances fitted by dentists, and sometimes surgery can be used to treat sleep apnea.

 There are three types of sleep apnea:

-Central sleep apnea, a much rarer type, is caused by a problem with the control of breathing in the brain (which is accomplished in the brain stem).
-Normally, the brain stem is very sensitive to changes in the blood level of carbon dioxide (a by-product of metabolism).
-When levels are high, the brain stem signals the respiratory muscles to breathe deeper and faster to remove carbon dioxide through exhalation, and vice versa.
+Central sleep apnea, a much rarer type of sleep apnea, is caused by a problem with the control of breathing in the part of the brain called the brain stem.
+Normally, the brain stem is very sensitive to changes in the blood level of carbon dioxide (a by-product of the body's normal chemical reactions).
+When carbon dioxide levels are high, the brain stem signals the respiratory muscles to breathe deeper and faster to remove carbon dioxide through exhalation, and vice versa.
 In central sleep apnea, the brain stem is less sensitive to changes in the carbon dioxide level.
 As a consequence, people who have central sleep apnea breathe less deeply and more slowly than normal.

 Mixed sleep apnea, the third type, is a combination of central and obstructive factors occurring in the same episode of sleep apnea.
 Episodes of mixed sleep apnea most often begin as obstructive apneas and are treated like obstructive apneas.